tml21/libtml-java/doc/tml_intro.md

 <a name="recprogress"></a>
 ### Receiving progress replies ###

-TML allows to reply asynchronous status or progress information to the calling instance using [sendStatusReply()] respectively [sendProgressReply()].
-Aside from providing status or progress information, they reset the TML timeout watchdog.
-In cases of long or unknown reply times, the receiver can keep the sender waiting without falling into timeout.
+TML allows to send asynchronous status or progress replies to the calling instance using [sendStatusReply()] or [sendProgressReply()] respectively.
+Aside from providing status or progress information, the peer's timeout is reset each time a reply is received.
+In cases of long or unknown reply times, the receiver can keep the sender waiting without raising a timeout error.

 To visualize the progress and / or additional data, a progress handler needs to implement the [TMLCmdProgressReplyIF] interface.